-Address (PIN) and phone verification
+Address (PIN) verification

 Address (PIN) verification overview

 To protect the security of accounts, Google requires you to verify your address before we can send you any payments.
 To do so, we mail a Personal Identification Number (PIN) to your Payee Profile address.
 You'll then need to enter this PIN within your account.

 We'll print and send your PIN by standard mail several days after your account balance reaches the verification threshold for the first time.
 PINs typically arrive within 2-4 weeks, but may take longer depending on your location.

 We mail your PIN on a white postcard measuring 4.5 x 6 inch (11.4 x 15.2 cm).
 See an example

 When do I need to enter my PIN?